Best Process Automation Software Shortlist

 Cons:

-- May require a significant investment in infrastructure and training
+- Significant investment in infrastructure and training

 Best for highly customizable business process automation